 Historians are fond of saying that the past doesn’t repeat itself; it rhymes.

 To understand the present, we have to understand how we got here.

 That’s where this newsletter comes in.

 I’m a professor of American history.
-This is a chronicle of the Ukraine Scandal, but because you can’t get a grip on today’s politics without an outline of America’s Constitution, and laws, and the economy, and social customs, this newsletter explores what it means, and what it has meant, to be an American.
+This is a chronicle of today’s political landscape, but because you can’t get a grip on today’s politics without an outline of America’s Constitution, and laws, and the economy, and social customs, this newsletter explores what it means, and what it has meant, to be an American.

 These were the same questions a famous observer asked in a book of letters he published in 1782, the year before the Treaty of Paris ended the Revolutionary War.

 Hector St. John de Crevecoeur called his book “Letters from an American Farmer.”